lorenzobandini/Dungeon_Adventures/README.md

 ### Mac or Linux

-After that just give the execution permission to the shell script (only the first time) by typing:
+After that just open a terminal in the directory you just download and give the execution permission to the shell script (only the first time) by typing:

 ```sh
 chmod +x play.sh